 EMDR therapy online

-EMDR (Eye Movement Desensitization and Reprocessing) is an effective and evidence-based form of therapy that can help individuals overcome the distressing effects of traumatic experiences and emotional difficulties.
-By using bilateral stimulation, such as eye movements or taps, EMDR facilitates the processing and integration of traumatic memories and emotions.
-This leads to a reduction in the intensity of traumatic reactions and promotes healing.
-EMDR helps individuals access their internal resources, develop resilience, and create lasting positive changes.
-It is a comprehensive approach that addresses the underlying beliefs, emotions, and sensations associated with trauma, resulting in improved well-being, reduced distressing symptoms, and the ability to engage in healthier relationships and daily life activities.
+EMDR (Eye Movement Desensitization and Reprocessing) is a powerful evidence-based form of therapy that can help effectively address the distressing effects of traumatic experiences and emotional difficulties.
+By using bilateral stimulation, such as eye movements or taps, EMDR facilitates the processing and integration of traumatic memories stored in the brain.

 You’re ready when talk therapy isn’t helping you get to what is beneath.